wleddy/shotglass2/docs/takeabeltof/utils.md

 > _TODO:_ as of Dec.
 2108, it does not actually log anything.
 Need to fix that.

 ---
-> #### render_markdown_for(*file_name,bp=None*): => str or None
+> #### render_markdown_for(*file_name,bp=None,**kwargs*): => str or None

 Attempts to find the file_name specified (may be a path) and render it from markdown to html.

-module is an optional blueprint object.
+:param bp is an optional blueprint object.

+Requires global g.template_list (from [shotglass2.shotglass.set_template_dirs](/docs/shotglass.md)) to
+provide the initial list of template directories to search.

 The lookup sequence is:
-1. Try the path in setting `LOCAL_STATIC_FOLDER` if defined.
+1. Try the paths in g.template_list.
-2. Try to find the file in the application root directory.
-3. Try the /docs/ directory.
+2. Try the /docs/ directory.
-4. Try to find the root templates directory. *(Just like Flask does)*
-5. Try in the templates directory of the calling blueprint (If both bp is not None).
+3. Try in the templates directory of the calling blueprint (If bp is not None).

 If the file is not found, return None.

 ---
 > #### render_markdown_text(*text_to_render,**kwargs*): => str

 This will render the text supplied from markdown to html.
 Before it tries to render it, the text is passed through Flask.render_template_string with **kwargs as context.

+if 'escape' is in kwargs, and is False the result will not be escaped and any html passed in the text will be returned as is. ***This is Dangerous!***

 ___
 > #### send_static_file(*filename,**kwargs*): => Flask.Response

-This function attempts to locate a file in one or more directories.
-By including `local_path` in the kwargs it will try that path first.
-If not found there, it will look in the root static directory
+Returns a Flask response object for the first file found.
+If `path_list` in the kwargs the list will be used to search each directory.
+If not provided, 'static' and 'shotglass2/static' directories are searched.

 The option to override static content (images, js, css ) makes it possible to use an existing repository as the basis for a site but still customize it with out altering the repo's files.
 That way you can still pull from the repo without conflicts.

-To use this option, check the config setting for `LOCAL_STATIC_FOLDER` and set the path to somewhere outside of the repo (usually /instance...).
+To use this option, check the config settings for `STATIC_DIRS` and `LOCAL_STATIC_DIRS`.\
+Set the path to somewhere outside of the repo (usually /resource...).
 Then copy the files from the repo's static folder to there and you can modify them as you wish.